shonilbhide/dollar_bot/docs/budget_update.md

 The budget_view module contains all the functions required to implement the display add and update features.
 In essence, all operations involved in addition to a new budget and updating an existing budget are taken care of in this module and are implemented here.

 # Location of Code for this Feature
-The code that implements this feature can be found [here](https://github.com/shonilbhide/dollar_bot/blob/Issue_92_Documentation/code/budget_update.py)
+The code that implements this feature can be found [here](https://github.com/shonilbhide/dollar_bot/blob/Issue_92_Documentation/code/budget_view.py)

 # Code Description
 ## Functions

-run(message, bot):
+- run(message, bot)
+This is the main function responsible for implementing the "VIEW BUDGET" feature.
+When a user interacts with the application, it first checks if an overall budget or category-wise budget is available for that user.
+Depending on the available budget, it either displays the overall budget or the category-wise budget.
+If no budget is available, it raises an exception with a message suggesting that the user should add or update their budget.
+It takes two arguments: message, which is the user's message or interaction, and bot, which is the bot used to send responses.

+- display_overall_budget(message, bot)
-This function is the entry point for the "UPDATE BUDGET" feature.
-It presents the user with a menu to select a budget type (either overall or by category).
+This function is called when there is an overall budget available for the user.
+It retrieves the overall budget, converts it to a string, and then sends a message to the user with the overall budget information.
-It checks if the user's chat ID is in the user list and initializes the user's data if not already present.
-It uses the Telegram Bot API to create a menu with available budget types and then waits for the user to make a selection.
-After the user makes a selection, it registers a handler for the next step, which is either setting the overall budget or selecting a category for the budget. set_budget_type(message, bot, user_list):
+It takes two arguments: message, which is the user's message, and bot, which is used to send responses.

+- display_category_budget(message, bot)
-This function is called when the user selects a budget type (overall or category).
+This function is called when there is a category-wise budget available for the user.
+It retrieves the category-wise budget data, formats it into a string, and sends a message to the user with the category-wise budget information.
-It checks if the selected budget type is valid and proceeds accordingly.
-If the user selects "overall," it calls the set_overall_budget function.
-If the user selects "category," it calls the set_category_budget function. set_overall_budget(message, bot, user_list):

-This function is responsible for setting the overall budget.
-It prompts the user to enter the overall budget and registers a handler to save the entered budget. save_overall_budget(message, bot, user_list):

-This function handles the user input for the overall budget.
-It validates the input and stores the overall budget in the user's data.
-The budget is saved in a dictionary structure, and the user's data is written back to a JSON file. set_category_budget(message, bot, user_list):

-This function is responsible for setting the budget for a specific spending category.
-It presents the user with a menu to select a category for budgeting. set_category_budget_amount(message, bot, user_list):

-This function is called after the user selects a spending category for budgeting.
-It prompts the user to enter the budget amount for the selected category and registers a handler to save the entered amount. save_category_budget(message, bot, user_list, category):
+It takes two arguments: message, which is the user's message, and bot, which is used to send responses.
+The purpose of this code is to provide the user with a way to view their budget information.
+It checks whether an overall budget or category-wise budget is available and then displays the relevant budget details to the user.
+If no budget information is available, it informs the user that they should first add or update their budget.

 # How to run this feature?